-SSP prohibits harassment of any student, volunteer, or employee by another student, volunteer, employee or third party for any reason including, but not limited to: age, national origin, race, color, religion, gender, sexual orientation, marital status, disability, ancestry and/or veteran status.
+The Society prohibits harassment of any student, volunteer, or employee by another student, volunteer, employee or third party for any reason including, but not limited to: age, national origin, race, color, religion, gender, sexual orientation, marital status, disability, ancestry and/or veteran status.
 Harassment includes but is not limited to slurs, epithets, threats, derogatory comments, unwelcome jokes, and teasing.
 In online formats, harassment includes cyberbullying, trolling, the use of bad language, sexually explicit language or imagery, political attacks, racist language or imagery, personal attacks and posts that demean, insult, threaten or belittle other’s work.
-Any person who feels that he or she is a victim of such harassment at an SSP program should promptly report the matter to an SSP employee or other adult authority who will immediately present to the proper authority.
+Any person who feels that he or she is a victim of such harassment at a Society program should promptly report the matter to a Society employee or other adult authority who will immediately present to the proper authority.
 Upon receipt of any allegation(s), an investigation will be initiated.
 All such reports will be handled as confidentially as possible.
-SSP may take appropriate disciplinary action against any person found to have violated the harassment policy.
+The Society may take appropriate disciplinary action against any person found to have violated the harassment policy.
 No adverse action or retaliation will be allowed to be taken against a person who reports a violation or who participates in an investigation of this policy in good faith.

-Sexual harassment of or by any person in attendance at an SSP program is prohibited.
+Sexual harassment of or by any person in attendance at a Society program is prohibited.
 Sexual harassment includes but is not limited to unwelcome sexual advances, requests for sexual favors, and/or verbal or physical conduct of a sexual nature including, but not limited to, drawings, pictures, jokes, teasing, or uninvited touching.